-Market Exclusions (業界除外責任) Recognised by the majority of, if not all, insurers to be necessary policy limitations, and forming standard policy exclusions, e.g. nuclear, radioactive and war risks.
+Market Exclusions (業界除外責任) Recognised by the majority of, if not all, insurers to be necessary policy limitations, and forming standard policy exclusions, e.g. nuclear, radioactive, terrorism and war risks.

-Master Policy (總保險單) A policy found with travel insurance, marine cargo insurance, etc whereby numerous persons or voyages are covered by the issue of certificates of insurance, cover notes or even separate policies.
+Master Policy (總保險單) A policy found with travel insurance, marine cargo insurance, etc. whereby numerous persons or voyages are covered by the issue of certificates of insurance, cover notes or even separate policies.
+1.3.3(d)(ii)

-Material Damage Proviso (實物損害附帶條件) A requirement under a business interruption policy that a valid claim exists under a property insurance before an interruption claim can be considered.
+Material Damage Proviso (實物損害附帶條件) A condition precedent to liability under a business interruption policy, stipulating that the property damage from which business interruption flows must have given rise to a valid claim under a property insurance policy, with both policies covering the same affected insured.
 1.4.1a(b)(i)